 Can a single man adopt a child?
 Can a single woman adopt with A Child’s Hope?
-Is adoption really an option for me?
+Is adoption really an option for a single parent?

 Unmarried individuals often have questions like these, but are hesitant to contact an adoption professional to learn about their options.
 As much as they want to be parents, these single men and women are often concerned that they won’t be able to adopt because of their marital status.

 However, it is possible to adopt as a single parent, and it is increasingly common.
 Single parent adoption can be a wonderful way for hopeful parents to add to their families, regardless of marital status.

 Here, learn more about your options for adopting as a single woman or man, as well as some of the challenges to keep in mind before beginning the adoption process.

 Each state has laws regarding who is eligible to adopt a child.
 Any adult may adopt in North Carolina, and there are no laws restricting single parent adoption.

 Single parent adoptions are becoming increasingly common.
 In fact, according to recent single parent adoption statistics, nearly one-third of foster care adoptions were completed by single parents in 2011 — with 1,400 of those being single father adoptions and 13,000 being single mother adoptions.

 As society becomes increasingly accepting of nontraditional families, these numbers continue to rise — and the 22 million single-parent families in the United States will tell you that despite the occasional challenges, it is absolutely worth it to have a family of your own.

 While single parent adoption can be a wonderful way to start a family and provide a loving home for a child, it can be hard work and it is not right for everyone.
 Here are some special considerations for single parents before beginning the adoption process: